Project-MONAI/tutorials/bundle/README.md

 2. [MedNIST Classification](./02_mednist_classification.ipynb): train a network using the bundle for doing a real task.
 3. [MedNIST Classification With Best Practices](./03_mednist_classification_v2.ipynb): do the same again but better.
 4. [Integrating Existing Code](./04_integrating_code.ipynb): discussion on how to integrate existing, possible non-MONAI, code into a bundle.
+5. [Spleen Segmentation using Pytorch Lightning](./05_spleen_segmentation.ipynb): train a segmentation network using MONAI bundle and Pytorch Lightning.

 More advanced topics are covered in this directory: